distsys-labs/deftly-express/README.md

 }
 ```

-### Configuring Express
+### Configuring Express - `configure`
 The `configure` property takes a function that returns a promise.
-The argument passed to it will have an `express` property with a reference to the express app instance and a `request` property with a reference to the request instance used when forwarding requests.
-A `config` property will also be on the argument that has access to the `http` configuration block.
+The argument passed to it will have the following properties:
+ * `express` - a reference to the express app instance
+ * `request` - a reference to the request instance used when forwarding requests
+ * `config` - the `http` configuration block specified
+ * `fount` - the fount instance in use by the service

 This function is called *before* the routes for the resources and actions get created.
-It allows you to have complete control over how express is configured and any additional middleware.
-This library does not include any middleware.
+It allows you to have complete control over how express is configured and any additional middleware. *This library does not include any middleware.*

 example
 ```js